willz327/aws_ec2_sagemaker_auto_creation/README.md

 ### 1. EC2 Auto Creation (`ec2-auto-creation.py`)

-Automatically creates G5 series EC2 instances with retry logic and SNS notifications.
+Automatically creates g5 or any other EC2 family instances with retry logic and SNS notifications.

 #### Features
 - Automated EC2 instance creation with configurable retry logic